 Her keel was laid down on September 6th, 1966.
 The tug was launched on the of April 3rd, 1967.
-She was delivered to the United States Navy on of June 10th, 1967.
-And, was placed into service on June 10th, 1967.
-To the 5th Naval District at Norfolk, Virginia.
+And she was delivered to the United States Navy on of June 10th, 1967.
+The tug was placed in service on June 10th, 1967 and allocated to the 5th Naval District at Norfolk, Virginia.

-In 2000, the tug was acquired by an individual by the name of Al Johnson of Cleveland, Ohio.
+In 2000, the tug was acquired by Lake Towing Incorporated of Cleveland, Ohio.
+Where she was renamed as the Menominee.
 However, the tug was later abandoned.

-In 2007, she was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
+In 2007, she was acquired by Captain Arthur Fournier of the Fournier Towing and Ship Service Incorporated of Belfast, Maine.
 Where the tug was renamed as the Capt.
 Bill.

-She was powered by a single Fairbanks Morse 10-38D 8 1/8 diesel engine.
-With a Western reduction gear at a ratio of 5.95:1.
-Turning a single 144(in) by 112(in) fixed pitch, four bladed stainless steel fixed pitch propeller.
-For a rated 2,000 horsepower.
+She was powered by a single, Fairbanks Morse 10-38D 8 1/8 diesel engine.
+With a Western reduction gear, at a ratio of 5.95:1.
+Turning a single, 144(in) by 112(in), fixed pitch, four bladed, stainless steel fixed pitch propeller.
+She was a single screw tug, rated 2,000 horsepower.

 Her electrical service was provided by two, 60kW generator sets.
 Driven by two, Detroit Diesel 6-71 diesel engines.
 The tug's capacities were 28,600 gallons of fuel oil, 10,000 gallons of ballast, 1,200 gallons of potable water, and 710 gallons of lube oil.